Showing posts with label Jason Trapp. Show all posts

 The Fething Action. (fething isn’t a real word so it doesn’t count, ha!)

 Jason Trapp takes on terrorists with an aluminum baseball bat.
 He is attacked by a fighter jet with a big ol’ bunker buster missile and survives.
 He takes on a whole squad of Israeli mercenaries who are the best of the best (but not good enough).
-And he poisons the Vice-president of American with a Batman level poison pen.
+And he poisons the Vice-president of America with a Batman level poison pen.
 IT.
 WAS.
 AWESOME.
 In a previous review I joked about parachuting in and killing you with a nuclear bazooka.
 Well, Jason Trapp would have actually done it.

 All of that being said, the next book will make or break Jason Trapp for me.
 If I get even a whiff of anti-gun propaganda, I will dnf the series like Mitch Rapp putting a bullet in a terrorist’s skull.
 No fear, no hesitation.